Bineet-Ratna-Shakya/Data-Science-Salary-Analysis/README.md

 ## Introduction

-This project is part of the Applied Data Science module at London Metropolitan University, aimed at analyzing a dataset containing salaries of data science professionals from 2020 to 2023.
+This project is aimed at analyzing a dataset containing salaries of data science professionals from 2020 to 2023.
 The analysis focuses on various aspects such as salary trends, job titles, experience levels, and more.

 ## Objectives